qurusales/qurusales.github.io/_vendors/canonical.md

 logo: //images.quru.com/image?src=web/logos/canonical.png
 vendorurl: //www.canonical.com
 alt: "Quru are Canonical&rsquo;s UK partner"
 heading: "<p>Quru work with Canonical&rsquo;s Ubuntu operating system when we require a production ready innovative version of Linux that has wide community support.
-Ubuntu is also by far the most widely deployed operating system in major public cloud deployments</p><p>We favour the &ldquo;long term support (LTS)&rdquo; releases of Ubuntu which give an excellent middle ground between stability y and support for latest technology.</p>"
+Ubuntu is also by far the most widely deployed operating system in major public cloud deployments</p><p>We favour the &ldquo;long term support (LTS)&rdquo; releases of Ubuntu which give an excellent middle ground between stability and support for latest technology.</p>"
 quotes:
   - quote: Quru uses Canonical to deploy software using newer features with minimal inconvenience  because it ships with the latest available software packages.
 For projects where 3<sup>rd</sup> party support and stability are less crucial Ubuntu is our OS of choice.
     heading: Deploy the latest Linux packages